isidoraconic/naive-bayes-classifier/naive-bayes.md

 # Naive-Bayes Assignment

-#### Isidora Conic - Machine Learning (CS 6140)
+This is an implementation of a Naive-Bayes Classifier, using the data in the HamSpam folder.
+I first implemented my Naive-Bayes model, and then further tried to optimize it by removing stop-words (see below).

-For this assignment, I first implemented my Naive-Bayes model, and then further tried to optimize it by removing stop-words (see below).
+This classifier aims to classify emails as Ham (normal email, not spam) or Spam (a spam email) - binary classification.

 ## (1) Naive-Bayes Classifier

-The first iteration of my classifier was as outlined in class.
+The first iteration of my classifier implements a Naive Bayes Classifier.
+It considers each word contained in an email to be independent opf the other (which in real life is a big assumption but we maintain it for this model).
+In this case, a Naive Bayes model predicts/estimates the probability of a message being ham or spam based on the joint probabilistic distributions of the appreance of certain words in the email.
 I further optimized the hyperparameters, `v` (total vocabulary words; total number of words in the english language) as well as `alpha` (used for smoothing).
 I found that the best values for these paramters were as follows:

 ​	`v = 170000`